Manitoba Historical Society

-William Franklin Wymark “Bill” Neville
+William Franklin Wymark Neville

 Political scientist, historian, municipal official.

-In the late 1960s and early 1970s, he taught Politics and History at Trent University (Peterborough, Ontario) before returning to Manitoba as Chief of Staff for Sidney Spivak.
-He returned to academe in 1975, working as an Associate Professor of Political Studies at the University of Manitoba.
-He ran for a seat on the Winnipeg city council in 1979 and served until withdrawing from municipal politics in 1989.
-He was Chair of the Manitoba Heritage Council (1990-2001) and Manitoba member of the Historic Sites and Monuments Board of Canada.
+In the late 1960s and early 1970s, he taught Politics and History at Trent University (Peterborough, Ontario) before returning to Manitoba as assistant to the Vice-President of the University of Manitoba and later Chief of Staff for Sidney Spivak.
+He returned to academe in 1975, working as an Associate Professor of Political Studies at the University of Manitoba, including a term as Department Head, until retirement in 2005.

+He died at Winnipeg on 29 March 2024.
 A collection of his papers are held at the University of Manitoba Archives & Special Collections.

 His articles for the Manitoba Historical Society: